Derzo/AdvancedReplaysDocumentation/ReadMe.md

 If you only need to replay the actor transform, you can check the `AutoRecordTransform` when adding the ReplayActors for this ReplayActor type.

 For other data such as animation or camera movement, there are events and functions inside the ReplayActor blueprints to script your ReplayActor logic.

+To record animation, there are 2 options.
+Either you replay the individual bone transforms, or you replay the animation blueprint values.
+The bone transform replaying is faster to do and more accurate for physics simulated bodies, while the animation blueprint method is way more efficient when it comes to performance and save sizes (if you are saving).

+To add custom replayed values and play them back,  create array(s) for the type of values you want to replay.
+Good tip is to use structures if you have many different types.

+To record values into the arrays, add event `RecordFrame`.
+This is called every time a new replay-frame is recorded.
+From here, you can `AddItem` or `SetArrayElement` to the arrays.
+The event passes you the new frame index and the TrackedActor reference where you can get the data from.

+(pictures)